basetenlabs/data-resource-graph/README.md

 ## Main concepts

 Each `Graph` is a collection of one or more `DataNode`s.
-Each `DataNode` (or informally each _node_) has a list of nodes it depends on a **calculate function**.
+Each `DataNode` (or informally each _node_) has a list of nodes it depends on and a **calculate function**.
 The calculate function takes the value of each dependency and returns a result from it.
 At least one node in the graph should have an empty list of dependencies, or else there would be a cycle.
 You can think of the graph like a spreadsheet, with cells (nodes) consisting of values and formulas which reference other cells.

 **Observers** are functions that listen to particular nodes and get called whenever the node's value changes.